FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 If you setup your Fleek site/app with a DNS domain before May 2021, you are using Fleek's old infrastructure with HAProxy.

 Since then, we have upgraded and migrated to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with scalable and automatic DDOS/HTTP attack protection, perma-caching, and faster auto-routing for high availability.

+**Important requirement**: This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME records**.
+Make sure your provider does so before trying to migrate, or move to a new provider if needed.

 To migrate your site log into your Fleek account, and do this for every site that uses a custom DNS domain.
 Once you're logged in, visit the hosting tab, and click on a site on the list to get started.